aha-app/chat_app/README.md

 # RubyBots Example Chat Rails Application

-This is an example Rails application that uses the `ruby_bots` gem to create a streaming chat interface with OpenAI's `gpt-3.5-turbo` chat model.
+This is an example Rails application that uses the `ruby_bots` gem to create a streaming chat interface with OpenAI.
+The application provides an example of streaming the response using Server Sent Events and an example using Turbo Streams.

 To run the application, set up your `OPENAI_ACCESS_TOKEN` in the environment.